AmberLee2427/data-challenge-notebooks/AAS Workshop/README.md

 from a parent folder to your locally saved version of this notebook and navigating to the notebook in your browser.
 You may need to select `rges-pit-dc` as your kernel before running the notebook.

 **Option 2: Local Runtime**
-Alternatly, you can create a local "Runtime" for your Colab notebook by following [these instructions](https://research.google.com/colaboratory/local-runtimes.html).
+Alternatively, you can create a local "Runtime" for your Colab notebook by following [these instructions](https://research.google.com/colaboratory/local-runtimes.html).
 ```bash
 jupyter notebook --NotebookApp.allow_origin='https://colab.research.google.com' --port=8888 --no-browser
 ```